Frequently Asked Questions

-The CATF is a team of four staff members and a large network of volunteers.
-We are a registered charity that partners with communities who require assistance.
-The Task Force has an office in NE Calgary, but all of our spay and neuter clinics are set up within the community in a hall or arena.
+The Canadian Animal Task Force (CATF) is a team of four staff members and a large network of volunteers.
+We are a registered charity dedicated to partnering with communities to help companion animals and the people who love them.
+Our office is located in Calgary, but all of our spay and neuter clinics are set up on-site in the community in a hall or arena.
 We do not offer any veterinary services at our office.

 Why did you change your name?

 We have grown so much since our inception in 2007!
-Although spay and neuter is a very important part of our programs, it does not define all that we do.
-Our other programs include emergency vaccination clinics, companion animal disaster relief, a community based dog care and management program and a program for free roaming community cats.
+Although spay and neuter remains our core program, it does not encompass all that we do.
+Our other programs include emergency vaccination clinics, companion animal disaster relief, a community based dog care and management program, and a program for free roaming community cats.